stevenwenxu/frc-helper/README.md

 ### Aspen
 - Clicking on the extension icon opens a popup window, which displays all parsed families in reverse chronological order.
 - Each family page contains a "Fill" button for each family member.
 When supported Aspen pages are open, details of the selected student/parent are filled into the corresponding form elements.
 - The "Fill" button prevents simple mistakes using alerts, such as when attempting to fill student info into the form of a parent, and vice versa.
+It also prevents overwriting existing data when necessary.
+- The "Fill" button sets up hooks on certain form elements, so that other form elements that are derived or repeated in nature are updated automatically.
+- The "Fill" button also picks up relevant family details along the way, which are not in School Interviews.
+They are used for email generation.
+- Each student page has a "Generate email" button, which picks the correct template and combines all students in the family who are going to the same school.
+The email is fully populated if every page is filled using FRC Helper, otherwise it highlights missing fields that it didn't pick up.
 - Stored families are automatically cleaned up after 3 days to reduce clutter and respect privacy.

 A demo video is available on request.